 I know Coronavirus is on all of our minds right now, and tbh, my anxiety is through the roof.
 I know everyone says not to panic, and not to make anyone do the same, but I keep thinking that we’re at the start of a movie like Outbreak.
 It just all feels so surreal.
 My office is closed out of caution, which means due to COVID-19, I’m working from home for the foreseeable future and it’s likely my husband will be soon as well.
 James’ school is closed for the rest of the month too.
-Which means I’ll be working from home with kids.
+Which means, like it or not, I’ll be figuring out how to work from home with kids.

 Make a Schedule for the Day

 Preschool offers James a really structured day that’s been really good for him.
 He likes knowing what comes next, and I think that’s true for all toddlers, and even babies.
 Routine gives them a sense of calm and safety.
 Typically, if my nanny is out sick, it’s a last-minute thing, and so the day is just total chaos with me trying to balance a full-time day job and full-time mom job.
 But since I know that his school will be closed for two weeks due to Coronavirus and I’ll be wfh during that time, I can try to plan ahead.
 I want to create a schedule and routine with activities and a semblance of a routine, so I’m not scrambling to find him something to do while I am about to hop on a conference call.
 I also think it’ll help me plan out my days — I can plan when to conduct calls and meetings during downtimes and naps, or while he’s running around at the park or strapped into a stroller, for example.

 Here’s what I’m thinking for a sample schedule for James.

 - Wake up and play while mom makes breakfast